Swiss stocks - Factors to watch on July 25

 For more news

-Chipmaker AMS, which supplies components to Apple and Samsung Electronics among others, on Monday raised its mid-term revenue growth target, thanks to increased customer forecasts and a higher revenue pipeline.
+Chipmaker AMS, which supplies components to Apple and Samsung Electronics among others, on Monday raised its mid-term revenue growth target thanks to increased customer forecasts and a higher revenue pipeline.

 For more news, click on